BDSM Subculture ‘Pup Play’ Has Exploded In San Francisco, Is Now One Of The ‘Largest And Most Social Scenes’

 — Pup_Spido (@PupSpido) May 5, 2019

-When asked how others react to seeing Hammack and other members of the Pack acting like dogs, he says that it’s actually quite common to come across this subculture in the city.
+When asked how others react to seeing Hammack and other members of the pack acting like dogs, he says that it’s actually quite common to come across this subculture in the city.

 “It’s thriving.
 It’s definitely the largest and most social of the scenes I’ve seen around.
 Every day I meet a new pup.”

-He adds that San Francisco tends to be a place where people are used to seeing various social subcultures that they “barely bat an eye.”
+He adds that San Francisco tends to be a place where people are used to seeing various social subcultures and they “barely bat an eye.”

 “Social media has really helped a lot in terms of destigmatizing, kind of normalizing sexual diversity.
 So I think kink is just part of that.”

-Another member of the Pack, Joe, also voiced his reasons for engaging in pup play.
+Another member of the pack, Joe, also voiced his reasons for engaging in pup play.

 “Jumper allows me to be much more playful and social than I would normally be, I guess, as Joe… I can be much more reserved.
 When it comes to a lot of these sorts of kink-type cultures there’s this idea that you have to do everything a certain way but one of the nice things about all this is that it’s such a release and… it really is what you would make it of it.”

-As kink is becoming more mainstream and overall acceptable in our society, those who partake in the various subcultures feel a greater liberty to live as their true selves in the public eye while also feeling safe doing so.
+As kink is becoming more mainstream and overall acceptable in our society, those who partake in the various subcultures feel greater liberty to live as their true selves in the public eye while also feeling safe doing so.